The Care Bears Movie: Development

 The Care Bears were created in 1981 by Those Characters from Cleveland (TCFC), a division of the Cleveland greeting card company American Greetings Corporation (AGC).
 That same year, the title characters made their debut on greeting cards by Elena Kucharik, while American Greetings began to develop a feature-length film using the characters.
 Kucharik, along with Linda Denham, Linda Edwards, Muriel Fahrion, Dave Polter, Tom Schneider, Ralph Shaffer, and Clark Wiley, created the original characters.
-Early in their tenure, the Bears appeared as toys from the Kenner company, and starred in two syndicated television specials from a Canadian animation studio, Atkinson Film-Arts of Ottawa: The Care Bears in the Land Without Feelings (1983) and The Care Bears Battle the Freeze Machine (1984).
+Early in their tenure, the Bears appeared as toys from the Kenner company, and starred in two syndicated television specials from another Canadian animation studio, Atkinson Film-Arts of Ottawa: The Care Bears in the Land Without Feelings (1983) and The Care Bears Battle the Freeze Machine (1984).

 Production of the first feature took place at another Canadian outlet, Toronto's Nelvana studio.
 This came in a period in the company's history which Nelvana co-founder Michael Hirsh refers to as its "dark years".
 At the time, Nelvana had just finished production of its first full-length film, 1983's Rock & Rule, which was produced using almost all of its resources (for around US$8 million), and failed to find proper distribution.
 The film put them on the verge of closing down.
 Soon after, the Nelvana team began doing work on television shows like Inspector Gadget (from DIC Entertainment), 20 Minute Workout (from Orion Television), and Mr. Microchip.
 During this period, they also made syndicated specials based on American Greetings properties: Strawberry Shortcake, The Get Along Gang, and Herself the Elf.
 "In some instances," noted Harvey Levin, vice-president of marketing and entertainment communications at TCFC, "their capabilities [on the Strawberry Shortcake specials] surpassed Disney quality."
 Various companies vied to produce a Care Bears feature, and Nelvana was the first to do so; Hirsh sought to seize the opportunity after hearing of its development.
 DIC Entertainment also expressed interest.
 Thanks to the Strawberry Shortcake specials and their experience on Rock & Rule, Nelvana acquired the film rights to the characters and gained a contract from American Greetings to create the script.
 To convince the production partnership of TCFC and Kenner Toys, Hirsh held a competition inspired by Pepsi-Cola's "Pepsi Challenge" commercials of the time, in which he tested clips from Nelvana and other vying studios and checked the "animation quality, music, sound effects, and colour" of each.
 He then asked the producers to decide on the best demo, and Nelvana scored highest.
 Hirsh later recalled the words of his partners: "We know you've rigged this against everybody else because you've chosen the clips.
 But we like the approach."